 - Go to the folder where you have downloaded.Ex.c:\windows\temp\gpedit\foler name and make sure it exists in your system

 - Download the following zip file and unzip it to the folder. when you do this.it will replace two files.
 Now run the file if your running in the 32 bit operating systems, then make sure that you are running in the administrator.
-After this, you will be able to have a working group policy editor in windows 10 home edition.
+After this, you will be able to have a working group policy editor in the windows 11 home edition.

 Also Read: Best Windows 10 Themes and Skins